-The reservoir would be constructed on nearly flat topography, within a 100-year Flood Hazard designation.
-The project would be located approximately 530 feet from San Juan Creek.
-Underlying soils have low to moderate erodibility.
-The applicant has proposed erosion control measures to be implemented during construction, including protection of stockpiles, slopes, all disturbed areas, and access roads, as well as perimeter containment measures.
+The reservoir would be constructed on nearly flat topography and is not within a 100-year Flood Hazard designation; however, construction of the well connection pipeline would partially extend into the 100-year Flood Hazard designation.
+The project would be located approximately 0.80 miles from San Juan Creek.
+Underlying soils have moderate erodibility.
+The applicant has proposed erosion control measures to be implemented during construction, including protection of stockpiles, protection of slopes, protection of all disturbed areas, protection of access roads and perimeter containment measures.